ryGutierrez/BeReal-Clone/README.md

 Submitted by: **Ryan Gutierrez**

-**Name of your app** is an app that displays photos from their camera roll and captions for people to view and share with other users of the app.
+**BeReal** is an app that displays photos from their camera roll and captions for people to view and share with other users of the app.

 Time spent: **3** hours spent in total